Auditing Student-AI Collaboration: A Case Study of Online Graduate CS Students

 Closely related to source transparency is the expectation that AI systems should \textbf{explicitly communicate uncertainty}.
 Participants frequently requested confidence scores, reliability metrics, or clear indicators when the system is unsure or unable to answer.
 Several participants suggested that AI should not attempt to mask uncertainty through fluent or confident language.
 For example, one participant noted, ``It should have a percentage next to every response.
 That percentage should tell how factual AI thinks the information that it presented is'' (R23), while another stated, ``I think I would like if it just shares when it's not able to answer'' (R2).
 Importantly, some participants cautioned that confident presentation can be misleading in educational settings.
 As R11 argued, ``Features that prioritize perceived trustworthiness undermine the nuance of AI deception,'' emphasizing that productive AI use requires sustained skepticism rather than blind trust.
-Together, these responses suggest that transparency about uncertainty is viewed as a prerequisite for responsible and effective AI use in learning contexts.

 \textbf{Explainability and reasoning transparency} also emerged as a central design consideration.
 Participants expressed interest in greater visibility into how AI systems generate responses, including access to reasoning steps, intermediate logic, or the ability to intervene during response generation.
 One participant requested ``more visibility into the inner thought process, more ability to do surgery on previous responses in a conversation'' (R1), while another highlighted the importance of ``clear reasoning steps, transparency about uncertainty, and real-time fact-checking'' (R19).
 Several participants framed explainability not as a way to increase trust, but as a means of supporting critical engagement.
 For example, a participant described valuing systems that ``show the steps of their thinking where I can intervene in the middle and reshape the direction.''
-These responses indicate that students prefer AI systems that function as interactive reasoning partners rather than opaque answer generators.